zoonoo/azure-docs.ko-kr/articles/virtual-machines/virtual-machines-datastax-template.md

 			"type": "string",
 			"defaultValue": "uniqueStorageAccountName",
 			"metadata": {
-				"Description": "Unique namespace for the Storage Account where the Virtual Machine's disks will be placed" }
+				"Description": "Unique namespace for the storage account where the virtual machine's disks will be placed" }
 		},
 		"dnsName": {
 			"type": "string",
 			"metadata" : {
-				"Description": "DNS subname for the opserations center public IP" }
+				"Description": "DNS subname for the operations center public IP" }
 		},
 		"virtualNetworkName": {